 There are 7 sections to the sprint process.
 Each one has a time percentage assigned to it.
 However much time you have to run this prototyping sprint (4 hours or 4 days), try to divide it according to those percentages:

-We recommend carving out half at least half a day to for a condensed version of this process.
+We recommend carving out at least half a day for a condensed version of this process.

 Make sure you have a quiet and flexible space to work from, and that the team is committed to the prototyping process.

 We suggest you read through the whole process before planning it with your team.
 There are quite a few steps and it pays to be prepared.